 - Grill the ham.
 When you are almost done cooking your meat and pineapple, grill the ham for 1-2 minutes.

-- Assemble your Hawaiian teriyaki burger.
-Try it this way to keep everything together nicely: bottom bun, lettuce, burger patty, ham, pineapple, red onion, Candied Jalapenos (these are optional and add a tasty kick to the burger), extra BBQ sauce, and top bun.
+- Assemble.
+Try it this way to keep everything together nicely: bottom bun, lettuce, cheesy burger patty, ham, grilled pineapple, sliced red onion, Candied Jalapenos (these are optional and add a tasty kick to the burger), extra BBQ sauce, and top bun.

 Hawaiian Teriyaki Sauce

-When making this sauce for these burgers, I recommend cooking it in advance.
-Unlike my other sauce recipes that only need to be simmered on the stove top, this sauce requires some extra sauteing and blending.
+When making this sauce for these Hawaiian burgers, I recommend cooking it in advance.
+Unlike my other sauce recipes that only need to be simmered on the stovetop, this sauce requires some extra sauteing and blending.
 If you make this a day before you plan you make the burgers it’s one less thing to have to worry about.

 Burgers are my go-to grilled dinner choice.
 We likely make burgers 2 times per week at least.
-They’re delicious, affordable, and you can great creative with toppings, flavors, and sauces.
+They’re delicious and affordable, and you can get creative with toppings, flavors, and sauces.
 Try out these other great burger recipes from Hey Grill Hey: